cockroachdb/docs/v21.1/logging-overview.md

 Prior to v21.1, logs were separated into a general CockroachDB log and secondary SQL and storage logs.
 These were output to correspondingly named log files.

-The events collected by those logs are now directed into the following [logging channels](#logging-channels):
+The events collected by [logging channels](#logging-channels) are now redirected to file sinks as follows:

 | Filename (legacy)         | Description             | Channel            |
 |---------------------------|-------------------------|--------------------|